General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

-The reader can notice the integrals in the right side of equations \eqref{g54} and \eqref{mk23}.
-The integrals are actually should not be calculated explicitly since there is sufficient number of partial derivatives in front of them which makes the integration unnecessary in correspondence with the rules of differentiation of such integrals worked out in section \ref{int}.
+The reader can notice the presence of integrals in the right side of equations \eqref{g54} and \eqref{mk23}.
+The integrals are actually not supposed to be calculated explicitly since there is sufficient number of partial derivatives in front of them which cancels the integration in correspondence with the rules of differentiation of such integrals which have been explained in section \ref{int}.